 Indigenous (First Nations, Inuit and Métis) Category

 We strongly encourage Indigenous applicants from across Canada to apply to our program.
 We are committed to improving Indigenous representation in the Canadian legal community.

-To apply under the Indigenous category, you must be of Indigenous ancestry: First Nations, Métis or Inuit.
+To apply under the Indigenous category, you must be of Indigenous ancestry: First Nations, Inuit or Métis.

-Applicants in this category are required to submit evidence of Indigenous identity, such as a copy of a status card or letter of support from an Indigenous organization, such as a band council or Métis community council.
+Applicants in this category are required to submit evidence of Indigenous identity, such as a copy of a status card or letter of support from an Indigenous organization, like a band council or Métis community council.

-You are also requested to outline in your Personal Statement your relationship to your community, including how you have contributed to, are connected to and identify with your community.
+You are also asked to outline in your Personal Statement your relationship to your community, including how you have contributed to, are connected to and identify with your community.

 You must have a minimum of 3 years of university and must also take the LSAT exam.